 2.4.
 Outcome

-Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test with the Substance, as specified above.
+- 19 Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test, as specified above. - In the comments submitted by the lead registrant agreement with the requested study was indicated.